lcthomas/engl3630s24/assignments/close-reading-2.md

 nav_order: 2
 parent: Assignments
 ---
-# Close Reading Essay 2
+# Close Reading Essay 2: 15% of final grade
 ## Due
 - Friday, March 8 by the end of the day